lawrencegripper/ion/README.md

 Ensure you have go setup correctly then run `go get github.com/lawrencegripper/ion` to pull the source into your gopath

-To check changes using the same process as the CI build run `docker build ci.Dockerfile .` at the root directory and check the output for any errors
+To check changes using the same process as the CI build run `./ci.sh` at the root directory and check the output for any errors.

+This will check the `/dispatcher` and `/sidecar` directories.
+If you add an additional folder/service copy the structure of `ci-dispatcher.Dockerfile` to for your new path and add a new line into `./ci.sh` to invoke it.